apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rosendale drops Montana Senate bid - POLITICO**
+**Microsoft: four Xbox-exclusive games are coming to PS5 and Nintendo Switch**

-You can read more about it [here](https://www.politico.com/news/2024/02/15/rosendale-drops-montana-senate-bid-00141812).
+You can read more about it [here](https://www.theverge.com/2024/2/15/24073691/microsoft-xbox-games-ps5-nintendo-switch-exclusivity).

 ## Requirements
 - Python 3.8